 There are numerous local business digital marketing strategies to choose from and even more opportunities to waste your precious, limited budget.

-Every penny counts, so where should you spend your digital marketing budget in 2017?
+Every penny counts, so where should you spend your digital marketing budget?

 Before we get in to where to spend your budget, you must track everything that you can to compare the marketing performance of each channel.

 “How did you hear about us?” just won’t cut it.
 Small businesses need hard evidence that their marketing budget is working hard.
 In digital, we’re spoiled with metrics we can use to measure relative performance and marketing ROI.

 If your marketing objectives are to be reaching local customers to make them aware of your business, measuring the reach of Facebook, Twitter or other social media campaigns should be high on your list.

 Reach is all well and good.
 The more local customers that know about your business or offer, the better.
 But how do you know that they are the right audience?

 Engagement.
 Measure interaction with social posts; how many likes, comments or shares is an important metric to measure.

 If your objectives are to drive traffic to your website, clicks from your campaigns are all-important and especially the CTR (click through rate).

 The CTR is an important metric which indicates that your offer or ad is relevant to the audience.

 – how many people filled out your contact form?